Investor Relations FAQs

 - How do I get a job in Investor Relations?

-Investor relations is the strategic management responsibility that integrates the disciplines of finance, communications and marketing to achieve an effective two-way flow of information between a public company and the investment community, in order to enable fair and efficient capital markets.
+Investor relations is the strategic management responsibility that integrates the disciplines of finance, communications, marketing, securities law compliance and sustainability to achieve an effective flow of information between a company, the investment community and other stakeholders, in order to support an informed valuation of the company’s securities and enable fair and efficient capital markets.

 Investor relations officers interact at a company's highest levels, typically reporting to the CFO or CEO.
 Responsibilities include: managing the corporate message; talking with analysts, investors and media about the company's performance; establishing policies for corporate disclosure; planning and giving presentations; writing earnings releases and annual reports; and providing senior management and the board of directors with market intelligence on the company’s shareholder base and how investors and analysts perceive the company’s management and strategy.